Frequently Asked Questions

 What is Spinach AI and how does it help with retrospectives?

 Spinach AI is an AI Meeting Assistant designed to automate note-taking, capture action items, and provide instant meeting summaries for retrospectives and other team meetings.
-It integrates with tools like Zoom, Slack, Jira, and Salesforce, making it easier for Agile teams to organize, document, and follow up on retrospectives.
-Spinach AI helps ensure nothing falls through the cracks and supports creative, engaging retrospective formats.
-Note: Spinach AI is best suited for teams seeking automated documentation and integration with popular collaboration tools; teams requiring highly specialized retrospective facilitation may need to supplement with manual methods.
-Source
+By integrating with tools like Zoom, Slack, Jira, and Salesforce, Spinach AI ensures that nothing falls through the cracks and helps teams focus on meaningful discussions rather than manual documentation.
+Note: Spinach AI is best suited for teams seeking automated documentation and integration with popular collaboration tools; teams requiring highly specialized retrospective formats may need to supplement with manual facilitation.

 What types of teams and roles benefit most from Spinach AI?

 Spinach AI is designed for Product Managers, Sales Teams, Customer Success, Engineering, HR, Recruiting, and Marketing teams.
 It offers tailored features such as PRD generation for Product Managers, CRM integrations for Sales, sprint planning for Engineering, and meeting insights for HR.
-Teams at companies like Netflix, Intercom, HubSpot, Zendesk, GoDaddy, and Aircall use Spinach AI.
-Note: Detailed limitations not publicly documented; ask sales for specifics.
-Source
+Teams at companies like Netflix, Intercom, HubSpot, Zendesk, GoDaddy, and Aircall have adopted Spinach AI.
+Note: Detailed limitations not publicly documented; ask sales for specifics if your team has unique workflow requirements.

 Features & Capabilities